This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the signs and symptoms of an acoustic neuroma?

-- You have partial or total hearing loss in one or both ears.
+- Partial or total hearing loss in one ear

-- Hearing test: A hearing test checks how sensitive your ears are to sounds at different volumes.
+- A hearing test checks how sensitive your ears are to sounds at different volumes.
 This test will check for hearing loss.

 - A CT , or CAT scan, takes pictures of your skull and brain.
 You may be given contrast liquid before the scan.
 Tell a healthcare provider if you have ever had an allergic reaction to contrast liquid.